Bipolar Web Resources

-Frontline: The Medicated Child Watch Video video
+Frontline: The Medicated Child video

 Focusing primarily on medical treatment for childhood and adolescents with bipolar, this program also addresses ADHD, tics, and follows several families as they pursue accurate diagnosis and make difficult medication decisions.
 Assesses the current state of knowledge for minors with serious mental health issues vs. physical ailments like cancer.

 Numerous family stories and articles, expert interviews, research abstracts and reprints.
+Formerly known as the Child and Adolescent Bipolar Foundation, but now expanded to cover other childhood mood disorders as well.

 Bipolar Disorders: Psych.
-Education.com
+Education.com (Psychiatrist Jim Phelps)

 This very comprehensive site discusses recognizing Bipolar symptoms, maintaining hope, and uderstanding the role of genetics vs. blaming yourself for “low personal strength.”
 Articles explore the tricky business of telling whether symptoms truly represent Bipolar vs. ADHD, anxiety, thyroid problems, Borderline Personality, etc. (although more than one condition may be present).